DARTS ROBOT PROTOTYPE V

 I now know the angle and distance of the robot.
 It should be possible now to make a little algorithme to automate the shots.

 So first thing first I have to automate the loading mechanism.
-A quick view of how this happens can be seen in the next video. (still under construction)

 To automate it I decided to divide the loading mechanism in 4 steps.
 The first one is to pull on the string until it comes behind the trigger level.
 Now this is easy to say because we can easily see where this is, but how can we automate it?
 I firstly thought I could do it just by saying to the motors that they need to turn for let’s say 30 seconds.
 Now the problem with interrupts is that everything has to happen as expected to work.
 If anything goes wrong, like something prevents the pouch from moving or the motors don’t have enough power to move it, then bad things can happen.
 Second idea was to put a led inside the pouch and place a light sensor when it needs to stop.
 If I then see a peak in the light sensor, then I know the led just passed.
 This works theoretically great but therefore you need a lot of hardware and so wires.
 And placing wires to things that can move is never a goed idee.
 Using light sensors like photoresistors is great but the environment can change (night & day) which will make it hard to code it well without creating errors and miscalculations.